 - Safety, compliance, and emergency management

-All applications for the program will be considered, but employers that agree to provide a wage gain for their staff in recognition of their newly acquired skills will be prioritized.
+While all applications for the program will be considered, employers that agree to provide a wage gain for their staff in recognition of their newly acquired skills are prioritized.
+Employers have reported measurable — sometimes immediate — savings on their energy bills, and passing along a portion of these savings to employees in the form of wage gain reinforces the commitment across the organization to energy and water use reduction and overall sustainability.